 The Blurb

-This is the trailer for a 40 minute documentary about what happened when a Cornish community was confronted with the sudden reality of a chemical experiment happening in St.Ives Bay.
+The links above are for the trailer and the full 40 minute documentary about what happened when a Cornish community was confronted with the sudden reality of a chemical experiment happening in St.Ives Bay.
 Canadian company Planetary Technologies reassured locals that this was going to heal the ocean and combat global heating.
 So did demanding a halt to the experiment mean that local people were standing in the way of genuine progress in the climate crisis?
-After all, Elon Musk was backing the experiment and there’d already been a secret test waved through by the Environment Agency.
+After all, Elon Musk was backing the experiment and there’d already been a secret test that seemed to go ahead with no question.
+Environment Agency.
 Is the community scientifically illiterate and insular or is there more to this story?

 Director: Senara Wilson